Edvard Grieg's music in popular culture

 The music of the Norwegian composer Edvard Grieg has been used extensively in media, music education, and popular music.

 Music education

 Norway organized a 1993 celebration for the 150th anniversary of Grieg's birth, including "Grieg in the Schools", with programs for children from pre-school to secondary school.
 The programs were repeated in Germany in 1996, where over a thousand students participated in Grieg in der Schule.
 Grieg observances spanned 39 countries, from Mexico to Russia.

 Further celebrations of Grieg and his music were held in 2007, the 100th anniversary of his death.
 Bosnia and Herzegovina held a large-scale celebration, featuring Peer Gynt and the Piano Concerto in a public concert for children and adults.
 The July 2007 Australasian Piano Pedagogy Conference featured Grieg's works.

 Bergen University College, and later, the University of Bergen both named their tertiary music departments Griegakademiet (the Grieg Academy), in the composer's honor.

+His legacy is physically preserved through numerous public monuments, including a prominent bronze statue by Ingebrigt Vik at Bergen's City Park and a commemorative bust at the Bergen Philharmonic Orchestra's Grieg Hall.